Nanangprasetya/tuku_ternak_app/README.md

 **Step 1:**

-Clone or download this repo by using the link below:
+Clone or download this repo by using the code below:

 ```
 git clone https://github.com/Nanangprasetya/Tuku-Ternak.git